Pas-1234/Logic-Line-Follower/README.md

 Based on this derivation, the control circuit requires:
 * **1x 74HC04 (NOT):** To invert L and R inputs.
 * **1x 74HC08 (AND):** To combine Center signal with Inverted side signals.
-* **1x 74HC32 (OR):** To combine the steering logic.ya*
+* **1x 74HC32 (OR):** To combine the steering logic.

+---

 # Phase 2: Mixed-Signal Simulation & Verification
 **Status:** ✅ Verified
 **Tools:** Falstad Circuit Simulator (Manual Build)

 ## 2.1 Simulation Setup
-Due to the complexity of mixed-signal modeling (Analog + Digital), I constructed a manual test bench to verify the "PWM Mixing" hypothesis.
+Due to the complexity of mixed-signal modeling (Analog + Digital), I constructed a manual test bench to verify the control logic.
 * **Logic Core:** Implemented the reduced Boolean equations ($LM = R + C\bar{L}$) using discrete NOT, AND, and OR gates.
-* **PWM Source:** Approximated the NE555 timer output using a 5Hz Clock Source to visualize the "duty cycle" injection into the motor control loop.
+* **Test Protocol:** Inputs were manually toggled to simulate the robot drifting left/right over the track line.
 * **Indicators:** LEDs configured to represent Left and Right Motor drive states.

 ## 2.2 Experimental Results